xizqu/FR_AI_Script/README.md

 3. We need to agree on how we rate moves for the viabilty score.
 Status moves > Damaging?
 That type of thing.

 4. The modified plus script isnt fully labeled.

+5. Credits go to skeli for the python compiler.

+6. Credits to akamethebulbasaur and skeli for rewritten and new ai commands.